 As with any piece of equipment, part of what you are paying for in the price of a tent is R&D. Materials are an essential component, but so is construction quality and design.
 Look for tents that are seam-sealed and don't have any obvious weak points.
 Again, if you are caught in a situation where it is raining sideways for hours at a time, does this tent look like one that could keep most of the water out, or will it crumple and snap if it gets broadsided by the wind?

 For even more information, read our article about how to choose a backpacking tent.

 Who Should Consider a Budget Tent?

 Budget tents save you money and don't necessarily require a loss in comfort and performance.
-While most budget tents are relatively heavy compared to their more expensive counterparts, they are also generally spacious with tall ceiling heights and generous floor areas.
-There are often still tradeoffs that might actually have a more obvious answer than you think, depending on how you plan to use your tent.
+While most budget tents are relatively heavy compared to their more expensive counterparts, they are also generally spacious with tall peak heights and generous floor areas.
 With all of this in mind, if any or all of the following apply to you, a tent from our budget category might be just right:

-(1) You plan on using the tent primarily for car camping, or on other trips (e.g., canoeing) where carrying weight is not a concern.
+(1) You plan on using the tent primarily for car camping, or on other trips (e.g., canoeing) where carrying extra weight is less of a concern.

 (2) You are looking for a general-purpose tent to have on hand for a few different scenarios (you don't necessarily have a specific adventure in mind).

 (3) You have young children, a dog, both(!), or have good reason to believe that someone in your group might run into or claw at the sides of your tent.

 (4) Cost is more important to you than anything else.